erdogancayir/Ft_Transcendence/README.md

 https://github.com/hiqermod
 https://github.com/omer0909

 We welcome contributions!
-If you'd like to help improve FT_Transcendence, please feel free to create a pull request or open an issue on GitHub.e
+If you'd like to help improve FT_Transcendence, please feel free to create a pull request or open an issue on GitHub.